confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

   FROM pageviews
 ```

-`pageviews_new`'s logical schema is decided by the projection in the subquery `SELECT pageId, ts FROM pageviews`.
+Suppose `pageviews` value column is `ts INT`. `pageviews_new`'s logical schema is decided by the
-When `VALUE_SCHEMA_ID` is used, inferred logical schema will be checked against `pageId` and `ts` for
+projection in the query `SELECT pageId, ts FROM pageviews`.
+When `VALUE_SCHEMA_ID` is used,
-compatibility.
+inferred logical schema will be checked against `ts INT` for compatibility.

-Compatible example of physical schema:
+A compatible example of physical schema would be as follows:

 ```sql
 {